Lixiaow3339/Project-1/docs/about/index.md

 # Introduction

 This website is for the purpose of assignment in the course PHYS 601.
-The website is currently managed by Lixiao Wang, graduate student in physics in McGill University.
+The website is currently managed by Lixiao Wang (me), graduate student in physics in McGill University.
+Due technical issues, the website is in building process and is not officially open yet.

 # Other Interests